South Granville station

-South Granville is a planned underground station for the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
+South Granville is an underground station under construction on the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
 It will be located at the northeast corner of the intersection of West Broadway and Granville Street in the South Granville area on the border of the Fairview and Kitsilano neighbourhoods in Vancouver, British Columbia, Canada.
 Originally scheduled to open in 2025, the station's projected opening has been pushed back twice; as of May 2024, it is scheduled to open in late 2027.